robertofrontado/ImageCacher/README.md

 # ImageCacher

-ImageCacher is a lightweight framework with the sole purpose of caching images
+ImageCacher is a lightweight framework with the sole purpose of caching images.